Non-perfect-fluid space-times in thermodynamic equilibrium and generalized Friedmann equations: Matter equations

 and

 Integrating \eqref{eq:energy_dens_int1} and \eqref{eq:druck_int1} yields

 and

-where the objects $\tensor[_\rho]{c}{}$ and $\tensor[_p]{c}{}$ represent the summed constants of integration of the additive antiderivatives, as elaborated in the Appendix.
+where the objects $\tensor[_\rho]{c}{}$ and $\tensor[_p]{c}{}$ represent the summed constants of integration of the additive antiderivatives, see Appendix \ref{sec:appendix-const-of-int}.
 For concrete cosmological or astrophysical models, e.g. stars, the boundaries of the respective integrals are specified.